onethawt/idaplugins-list/README.md

 * [uEmu](https://github.com/alexhude/uEmu): uEmu is a tiny cute emulator plugin for IDA based on unicorn engine.
 Supports following architectures out of the box: x86, x64, ARM, ARM64, MIPS, MIPS64

+* [Virtuailor](https://github.com/0xgalz/Virtuailor): Virtuailor is an IDAPython tool that reconstructs vtables for C++ code written for intel architechture and both 32bit and 64bit code.

 * [VirusBattle](https://github.com/axmat/virusbattle-ida-plugin): The plugin is an integration of Virus Battle API to the well known IDA Disassembler.
 Virusbattle is a web service that analyses malware and other binaries with a variety of advanced static and dynamic analyses.

 * [VMAttack](https://github.com/anatolikalysch/VMAttack): Static and dynamic virtualization-based packed analysis and deobfuscation.